 To get a taste of how you can improve on your inbetweens and animation frame development, read our blog, Top 4 Animated Movies to Inspire Freelance Animators, for an installation of inspiration.

-2. You Can Save Resources by Animating on 2s
+2. Save Resources by Animating on 2s

 Since animating on 2s requires less work, it can also save on resources.